JustinPattek/Digin/README.md

 <h3>Gold Cards</h3> - Gold cards are the basic monetary points in the game and can be equipped.
 (They do nothing when equipped)

-<h3>Supplies Cards</h3> - Supplies cards are any card that aren't a coin or artifact.
+<h3>Supplies Cards</h3> - Supplies cards are any card that aren't gold or artifact.
+(They have no point values)
 There is 3 types: Offensive, Defensive, and Support.

-<h3>Artifact Cards</h3> - Artifact cards count as both a coin and a supply card.
+<h3>Artifact Cards</h3> - Artifact cards count as both a gold and a supply card.

 <h2>